SNHU-CS/CS-330/module02/mod2_tutorials.md

         struct GLMesh
         {
-            GLuint vao;     // Handle for the vertex array object GLuint vbo;     // Handle for the vertex buffer object GLuint nvertices;   // Number of vertices of the mesh };
+            GLuint vao;     // Handle for the Vertex Array Object GLuint vbo;     // Handle for the Vertex Buffer Object GLuint nvertices;   // Number of vertices of the mesh };